What Are RV Propane Regulators?

 Pretty much any LP gas system requires a 2-stage propane regulator to run the appliances.

-RV propane regulators have both stages in one unit and together they make they change and stabilize the pressure from the propane tanks so your propane gas system will work perfectly.
+Together, they stabilize the pressure from the propane tanks so your propane gas system will work perfectly.

 For more information about how an RV propane regulator works check out this article here.